 The PKP alphabet identifies building blocks by anchor positions within the conceptual home octave identified by the letters PADMIL (in a distinctive font, Arial Black to avoid confusion with other uses of the same letters in music notation and theory).
-An anchor of a building block is its nearest end above the identified home tonic; the other end is a known number of half tones above the anchor ("end" not "note" to emphasize that this view is independent of note symbols of any kind).
+An anchor of a building block is its nearest end above the identified home tonic; the other end is a known number of half tones above the anchor.